YigitCiray/YigitCiray.github.io/blogs/_posts/2022-01-31-Dependency-Inversion-Principe-(DIP).md

 The Solid design principles were promoted by Robert C. Martin, referenced many times as DIP on [Clean Code](https://www.amazon.com/dp/0132350882/ref=cm_sw_em_r_mt_dp_CEBYC0H1FXGR5FE5JVND) book.

-TLDR; The DIP says that our classes should depend upon abstraction, not on concrete classes.
+**TLDR**; The DIP says that our classes should depend upon abstraction, not on concrete classes.

-I choose DIP to start my blog because I tend to misuse Dependency Injection over Dependency Inversion Principle while the reality is opposite, DI is based on DIP.
+I choose DIP to start my blog because I tend to misuse Dependency Injection over Dependency Inversion Principle while the reality is opposite,**DI is based on DIP**.

 Historically Inversion of Control(IoC) first written in 1988 by Ralph E. Johnson & Brian Foote on Designing Reusable Classes paper.
 The concept was popularized by Robert Martin’s paper OO Design Quality Metrics An Analysis of Dependencies, 1994.